 What are Hard Due Dates?

-FloQast now offers Hard Due Dates for specific checklist and reconciliation items during the close.
+FloQast offers Hard Due Dates for specific Checklist and Reconciliation items during the close.
 A hard due date is a calendar-like due date.
 This feature can be used alongside the business-day or calendar-day deadlines already utilized in FloQast.

 In the above example, you can see business due dates- the item needs to be prepared by the 12th business day and reviewed by the 13th business day of the month.

-You can also see hard due dates- the items needs to be prepared by the 15th and reviewed by the 20th of the month.
+You can also see hard due dates- the item needs to be prepared by the 15th and reviewed by the 20th of the month.